elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

 #### Component catalogs

 Elyra does not include its own component repository.
-Instead you can configure it to pull components from local or remote catalogs, such as file systems, web resources, or source control systems.
+Instead you can configure it to pull components from local or remote catalogs, such as filesystems, web resources, or source control systems.
 Elyra defines a connector API, which provides access to the catalogs resources.

 ![component catalogs](../images/user_guide/pipeline-components/component-catalogs.png)

 Elyra includes connectors for the following component catalog types:
- - _Filesystem component catalogs_ provide access to components that are stored in a file system that is readable by JupyterLab/Elyra.
+ - _Filesystem component catalogs_ provide access to components that are stored in a filesystem that is readable by JupyterLab/Elyra.

    Example: A filesystem component catalog that is configured using the `/users/jdoe/kubeflow_components/dev/my_component.yaml` path makes `my_component.yaml` available to Elyra.